In March 2019, I was fortunate to be among the 10 Fellows selected to attend IETF 104 which took place in Prague.

 We walked for nearly 4 hours, exploring the other parts of Prague.
 By the time we returned to the hotel, it was already past 6 PM.
 I had dinner, packed my luggage, and went to bed.

 The next day I woke up early and had breakfast with Hajar.
-We reminisced about the overall IETF experience and planned about sharing a ride to the airport since our flights were just 10 minutes apart.
+We reminisced about the overall IETF experience and shared a ride to the airport since our flights were just 10 minutes apart.

 My Thoughts on the Fellowship

 I am immensely grateful to have obtained this fellowship.
-My experience with the programme was both amazing and productive.
+My experience with the program was both amazing and productive.
 I got to participate in the IETF 104 hackathon onsite.
-This enabled me to meet and collaborate with others who are also working on TLS (Transport Layer Security).
+This enabled me to meet and collaborate with others who are also working on IETF standards.

 The fellowship also enabled me to attend the IETF meetings in person, and it helped broaden my interest on other IETF work such as IPsec and ESNI.
 Without this fellowship, it would have been next to impossible for me to experience an IETF meeting first-hand and to network with others who share similar interests.